scalingexcellence/GrBanksAPI/README.md

     (Eurobank(config)+Alpha(config)+Alpha(config,name="ALPHAB")).toCsv('summary.csv').printp()

 You can save to Excel format with the toCsv method.
 The Excel format support Greek characters.

-**!!WARNING!!** Be really carefull with the passwords.cfg.
-Obviously this method of storing your bank account #'s is very weak especially with Eurobank where key is not necessary for bank transfers. !!
-Use at your own risk, **DON'T share your files with friends, zip, distribute etc. and be careful with viruses**.
-Proactively a .gitignore rule has been added for you.

 The account# for Alpha Bank can be found here: